Trying to Conceive? Warning— It May Be Hard to Get Pregnant in 2025

 Location of the sperm

 The sperm has to enter the same tube that the egg is in.
-Sadly, half of the sperm don’t make it to the correct tube.
-Because there are fewer sperm, there are lower chances that some of the sperm will find the egg.
+Sadly, half of the sperm don’t reach the correct tube.
+Because there are fewer sperm, there is a lower chance that some sperm will find the egg.

 And that’s why sperm health is so important!